 The music program at Sacred Heart Catholic Church seeks to glorify God and aid in the sanctification of the lay faithful through the enrichment of the Liturgy with sacred music.
 We are always looking for volunteer cantors and choir members for the following Masses:

-9:00 Sunday Mass: This Mass has a dedicated choir that helps lead the congregation in the singing of the Mass parts and hymns, and additionally performs meditative choral anthems during the Liturgy.
+11:00AM Sunday Mass: This Mass has a cantor and a dedicated mixed choir that helps lead the congregation in the singing of the Mass parts and hymns.
+The choir additionally performs meditative choral anthems during the Liturgy.
 The choral season runs from the week after Labor Day to Corpus Christi Sunday.
 Rehearsals are Wednesdays from 7:30 to 8:30.

 If you are interested in joining any of these groups, please contact our Music Director, Ian Simon, at [email protected], or call the front office.

 Through its union with the very texts of the Mass, Sacred Music forms an "integral part of the solemn liturgy" and serves to glorify God and aid in the sanctification of the faithful.
 The Church affirms that her musical tradition is a "treasure of inestimable value" that must be "preserved and fostered with great care" (Vatican II, Constitution on the Sacred Liturgy).
 Pope Saint Pius X, in his 1903 document on Sacred Music, Tra Le Sollecitudini, states that three qualities characterize Sacred Music: it must be holy, have goodness of form, and be universal.
 Sacred Music therefore is not made acceptable based solely on whether it is new or old music.
 We accept and sing all music, both contemporary and older, that exhibits the qualities of Sacred Music.
 At Sacred Heart, we therefore take to heart the teachings of Mother Church on Sacred Music, and try to implement as much as possible her teachings.